ymclapp/E-Commerce-App/README.md

 Now, with specific roles, you cannot conduct certain processes without the appropriate role  Additionally, we added cookies to remember the user.

 I created Razor Pages for the My Account, to do a Search, and for the results of clicking on a specific product

+There is an active products table that shows the items for sale.
+You are able to add to cart.
+I'm working on getting the cart items to be the actual item that was added to the cart.
+I added the email service to the app.
+Working on adding the customer registration process.

 ##  How to use it: